dappnode/DAppNodeDocs/docs/contributing.md

 6. _Run previous tests_

    Make sure that the changes that you've made don't break anything!
-Ensure that running `npm test` and `npm eslint` doesn't throw any new and unexpected errors.

 7. _Push all your work_